ayesha-m96/DSATermProject2025/README.md

   - Summarize and visualize individual variables
   - Use histograms, box plots, and summary statistics
 - **Bivariate Analysis:**
-  - Explore relationships between fatal car accidents and each independant variables
+  - Explore relationships between fatal car accidents and each independent variables
-  - Use scatter plots, correlation matriices, and grouped bar charts
+  - Use scatter plots, correlation matrices, and grouped bar charts
 - **Multivariate Analysis:**
-  - Examine interations between multiple variables
+  - Examine interactions between multiple variables
-  - Use heatmaps and grouped vizualizations
+  - Use heatmaps and grouped visualizations

+ # Tools and Technologies <a name="tat"></a>
+ - To be able to effectively analyse the data above, I will make use of the following tools:
+    - Python → The primary programming language for managing datasets, conducting statistical analyses, and running models, utilizing platforms like Google Colab or Visual Studio Code.
+    - Pandas →  A crucial tool for data preprocessing, filtering, and transforming data to derive meaningful insights.
+    - Matplotlib & Seaborn → Used for creating visualizations such as graphs, heatmaps, and trend charts to explore and understand the relationships between variables.

 # Limitations and Future Work <a name="lafw"></a>
 ## Limitations
 ### Data Quality and Availability
 - **Missing Data:** Some states may have incomplete or missing data for certain variables.
-- **Inconsistent Reporting:** Differnces in how states report fatal accidents could introduce bias.
+- **Inconsistent Reporting:** Differences in how states report fatal accidents could introduce bias.

 ### Causation
 - **Reverse Causality:** For example, states with higher accident rates might implement stricter speed limits, creating a misleading relationship.